joshspicer/triage-bot-azure/README.md

-# triage-slackbot-azure
+# triage-bot-azure
-A simple collection of azure functions to send a slackbot messages to our dev team
+A simple collection of azure functions to send ~slackbot~ Teams bot messages to our dev team

 ## Usage